aziis98/website-2023/src/pages/articles/talk-mce.md

 -   Cons cells

--   Cons cells

--   Cons cells

-yeah that's it, so let's talk about cons cells.
+well yeah that's it, so let's talk about cons cells.

 A **cons cell** is a pair of values, usually called `car` and `cdr` (that stand for "Contents of the Address Register" and "Contents of the Decrement Register", respectively due to some historical